So Now You Are a Trustee: What's Next?

 Confirm Income Tax Elections (such as QSST and ESBT)

-A QSST election is made by a trust beneficiary, while an ESBT election is made by a trustee.
+A QSST electiontion to such income beneficiary.
+The corporate distributions should be deposited into is made by a trust beneficiary, while an ESBT election is made by a trustee.
 Usually, these elections are made upon consultation either with a CPA or an attorney.
 In any case, if any of such elections has been previously made, (or if not, should it be made), the trustee should understand the effect of such elections on the trustee’s duties related to trust distributions.
 For instance, under the QSST election, a beneficiary will be considered the sole trust beneficiary for the share of income earned by an S corporation which stock is held in the trust and which is attributed to the trust.
 Because the income beneficiary will be considered the only trust beneficiary, solely for income tax purposes, the company’s stock also will be considered to be owned by such beneficiary.
 This means that all income, losses, deductions, and credits of the company allocated to the stock that is owned by the trust will be reported on the personal income tax return of the income beneficiary.
-If the corporation makes a distribution to its shareholders, the trust must distribute all income (cash) received from the corporation to such income beneficiary.
-The corporate distributions should be deposited into the checking account held by the trustee in the name of the trust.
+If the corporation makes a distribution to its shareholders, the trust must distribute all income (cash) received from the corporathe checking account held by the trustee in the name of the trust.
 Remember, that federal and state income tax regimes are not identical.
 For instance, for Pennsylvania income tax purposes, the trust will need to pay its own Pennsylvania income tax.
 Unless the trustee feels comfortable in navigating the Internal Revenue Code and tax returns, the trustee should contact the accountant for the trust to ensure that appropriate income tax returns are filed.